Disorderly Conduct

 Strategic Defense Against Disorderly Conduct Charges in Cleveland, Ohio

-A disorderly conduct charge may sound minor compared to other criminal offenses, but a conviction can still create serious problems.
-In Cleveland, disorderly conduct allegations can lead to fines, jail time, probation, and a criminal record that may affect employment opportunities, professional licensing, housing applications, and future background checks.
+A disorderly conduct charge in Cleveland may seem minor, but the consequences can extend far beyond the courtroom.
+Even a misdemeanor conviction can result in fines, jail time, probation, and a criminal record that affects employment opportunities, professional licensing, housing applications, and future background checks.

 At Patrick M. Farrell Co.
-L.P.A., we defend individuals charged with disorderly conduct throughout Cleveland and Cuyahoga County.
-Attorney Pat Farrell brings decades of criminal courtroom experience to misdemeanor and felony cases across Northeast Ohio.
+L.P.A., we defend individuals facing disorderly conduct charges throughout Cleveland and Cuyahoga County.
+Attorney Pat Farrell has more than 30 years of Ohio criminal defense experience representing individuals facing misdemeanor and felony charges throughout Northeast Ohio.
+Our firm provides strategic representation designed to protect your rights, reputation, and future.

 Why Clients Choose Patrick M. Farrell Co.
 L.P.A.

-Clients throughout Cleveland, Lakewood, Parma, Euclid, Rocky River, Westlake, and surrounding communities choose Patrick M. Farrell Co.
+Clients throughout Cleveland, Lakewood, Parma, Rocky River, Strongsville, Westlake, Euclid, Cleveland Heights, and surrounding Cuyahoga County communities trust Patrick M. Farrell Co.
 L.P.A. because we provide:

-- More than 30 years of criminal courtroom experience
+- More than 30 years of Ohio criminal defense experience

 - Direct attorney communication